Sarvesh-R-Ratil/MySQL/Basic concept of MYSQL.md

 ORDER BY RIGHT(Name, 3), ID: This orders the output first by the last three characters of each student's name (RIGHT(Name, 3)), and then by ascending ID (ID) in case of a tie.
 The RIGHT function extracts the rightmost three characters of each name.

+LEFT(Occupation, 1)
+left most letters will be considered
 -----------------------------------------------------------------------REGEXP only availabel in MySQL----------------------------------------------------------------------------

 Regular expressions, often abbreviated as regex or regexp, are a powerful tool for matching patterns in strings.
 They provide a flexible and concise way to search, extract, and manipulate text based on patterns of characters.
 Regular expressions are supported in many programming languages, text editors, and database systems.